bryan-granda/bryan-granda/README.md

 - 💭 I’m looking for help with using websockets to create a chatroom.
 - 👩‍💻 I'm studying Computer Science at Columbia University.
 - 📧 How to reach me: [bryan.a.granda@gmail.com](bryan.a.granda@gmail.com)
 - ⚡ Fun fact: I'm learning to play the electric guitar 🎶
-- 🫴 Check out my Web Porfolio: [https://portfolio-bryan-granda.vercel.app/](https://portfolio-bryan-granda.vercel.app/)